Frojdholm/pysqlar/README.md

 Module for working with [SQLite Archive files](https://www.sqlite.org/sqlar.html) with an API mimicking the zipfile module.

-The module requires the zlib and sqlite3 support, but has no external dependencies.
+The module requires zlib and sqlite3 support, but has no external dependencies.